Sage-Bionetworks/snowflake/README.md

 1. Follow the instructions in the vscode extension to connect to snowflake.
 I recommend setting up your ~/.snowflake/config file.
 1. Look at examples in the analytics/exploration.sql to see how you can query the warehouse.

+## Contributing

+If there is a query you expect to run frequently, lets contribute it to the analytics folder!